When we fail we feel unhappy. That’s perfectly normal.

 flexibility-wise – you can personalize your Study Plan whenever you need, e.g. by editing your study weeks [use DRAG&DROP in the PLAN view of your Study Plan]

-With such control and accountability (plus fair analysis of your previous prep), you’re bound to have a fruitful preparation time.
+With such control and accountability (plus a fair analysis of your previous prep), you’re bound to have a fruitful preparation time.
 The next natural step for you is to pass your next exam .

 While striving for this GREAT GOAL, remember the saying: Rome wasn’t built in a day.
 Just as Rome was built stone by stone, also you need to go reading by reading from week to week.
 All throughout your CFA exam prep, your goal must be something you can control.
-It has to fit in your everyday perspective.
+It has to fit into your everyday perspective.
 Your GREAT GOAL: "Pass my next CFA exam" is simply too big for you to control from where you stand now.
 But you can surely control the goal: "Do my QM Reading 1 today".

 That’s why it is so crucial for you to take your exam prep in weekly chunks.
 Your ultimate goal of passing your next CFA exam is distant and difficult to pursue.